richmahn/en_ta/checking/level3/sub-title.md

-How do I do a level 3 check?
+What is a Validation Check?